aportela/remote-thumbnail-cache-wrapper/README.md

 ## Limitations

-At this time only JPEG format is supported.
+At this time only JPEG & PNG formats are supported.

 ## Install (composer) dependencies: